Banana Cottage Cheese Pancakes

 Instructions

-• Blend: Place all ingredients except the chocolate chips into a blender and blend until smooth.
+• Place all ingredients except the chocolate chips into a blender and blend until smooth.
 Stir in the chocolate chips and pour batter onto a greased skillet.

-• Cook: Cook until the batter starts to form little bubbles and you can easily get under the pancake with a spatula.
+• Cook until the batter starts to form little bubbles and you can easily get under the pancake with a spatula.
 Flip pancake and cook for another 2-3 minutes or until pancake is cooked through.

 Video